 Seeing geisha is like catching a glimpse of a long-gone past.
 The white-faced living flowers represent a cultural heritage that seems largely out of touch with modern-day Japan.
 There are not many Japanese getting in contact with them these days.

 The largest remaining population is present in Kyoto’s premier geisha district Gion.
-In the evening, when geisha are on their way to dinner appointments with clients, the chances are that you will spot them on the street.
+Chances to spot them on the street are best in the early evening, when they are on their way to dinner appointments with clients.
 Failing that, you can see them first-hand at public shows like Gion’s Miyako Odori (dances of the capital).
-This is an arrangement of traditional music and dances, painstakingly choreographed and performed by more than two dozen geisha and maiko (geisha in training).
+These performances present an arrangement of traditional music and dances, painstakingly choreographed and carried out by more than two dozen geisha and maiko (geisha in training).

-Assuming that you plan visiting the main tourist areas around Hiroshima, Kyoto, and Tokyo, I suggest that you start your journey in Tokyo.
-Arrange for an arrival there at the end of March, then continue with your route westwards.
-This itinerary worked out perfectly well for me on two trips; it is also backed by meterological records.
-Furthermore, I recommend that you check out japan-guide.com’s daily reports and other blooming forecasts when finetuning your itinerary.
+Assuming you plan to visit the main tourist areas around Hiroshima, Kyoto, and Tokyo, I suggest that you start your journey in Tokyo.
+Arrange for an arrival at the end of March, then continue with your route westwards.
+This itinerary worked out perfectly well for me on two trips and is backed by meterological records.
+When laying down your itinerary, checking out japan-guide.com’s daily reports and other blooming forecasts can be useful too.